 Q: I have read about the changes to the Age Pension assets test which hit Age Pensioners from January 2017.
-My question is, can I pay my superannuation into my mortgage, live off my private savings and then receive the Age Pension when I turn 65?
-My age pension age is 65, because I was born in June 1952.
+My Age Pension age is 65, because I was born in June 1952, but I am still working and don’t plan to retire until I’m 67.
+My question is, can I pay my superannuation into my mortgage, live off my private savings and then receive the Age Pension when I retire at 67 years of age?

-The changes to the Age Pension assets test, which took effect from January 2017, has caused a lot of angst for current retirees and prospective retirees, and has meant a drop in income of thousands of dollars for a single person, or a couple (for more information on the January 2017 changes, see SuperGuide articles Age Pension: 300,000 Australians lost entitlements on 1 January 2017 and Done deal!
+You refer to the January 2017 Age Pension changes.
+The changes to the Age Pension assets test, which have been in place since 1 January 2017, has caused a lot of angst for current retirees and prospective retirees, and has meant a drop in income of thousands of dollars for a single person, or a couple (for more information on the January 2017 changes, see SuperGuide articles Age Pension: 300,000 Australians lost entitlements on 1 January 2017 and Done deal!
 Lost Age Pension, got new Seniors Health Card).

 We are an information site rather than an advisory site so we cannot comment on the merits of a particular savings strategy or retirement strategy as a means to secure a greater Age Pension.
 I suggest you chat to your accountant about the implications of any action on your Age Pension entitlements, and/or perhaps the Financial Information Service (see SuperGuide article Free retirement planning assistance now available).

-Note: You may also be interested in the reaction to the January 2017 Age Pension assets test changes from other SuperGuide readers,: to access these comments, see SuperGuide article Age Pension January 2017 changes: Latest comments from readers.
+Note: You may also be interested in the reaction to the January 2017 Age Pension assets test changes from other SuperGuide readers,: to access these comments from January 2017, see SuperGuide article Age Pension January 2017 changes: Latest comments from readers.

 Can I withdraw super to repay my debts?